Home > Become a Notary > How to Become a New Jersey Notary

 A New Jersey notary may collect the following fees:

-• For administering oaths, taking affidavits, taking proofs of a deed, and taking acknowledgements: $2.50 per act
+• For administering oaths, taking affidavits, taking proofs of a deed, and taking acknowledgements: $2.50 per act.

-• For administering oaths, taking affidavits, taking proofs of a deed, and taking acknowledgments of the grantors in the transfer of real estate, regardless of the number of such services performed in a single transaction to transfer real estate: $15
+• For administering oaths, taking affidavits, taking proofs of a deed, and taking acknowledgments of the grantors in the transfer of real estate, regardless of the number of such services performed in a single transaction to transfer real estate: $15.

-• For administering oaths, taking affidavits, and taking acknowledgments of the mortgagors in the financing of real estate, regardless of the number of such services performed in a single transaction to finance real estate: $25
+• For administering oaths, taking affidavits, and taking acknowledgments of the mortgagors in the financing of real estate, regardless of the number of such services performed in a single transaction to finance real estate: $25.

 Is a notary journal required in New Jersey?

 A notary journal (also known as a record book, log book, or register book) is your first line of defense in proving your innocence if a notarial act you performed is questioned or if you are requested to testify in a court of law about a notarial act you performed in the past.
-A properly recorded notarial act creates a paper trail that will help investigators locate and prosecute signers who have committed forgery and fraud.
+A properly recorded notarial act creates a paper trail that will help investigators locate and prosecute signers who have committed forgery or fraud.
 Properly recorded notarial acts provide evidence that you followed your state laws and notary’s best practices.

-The American Association of Notaries offers a wide variety of notary journals.
+The American Association of Notaries offers notary journals in tangible and electronic formats.

 Click here to purchase a tangible notary journal.